samuel-jimenez/GramEditor/docs/src/configuring-languages.md

 Tehanu simplifies language server management for users:

-1. Automatic Download: When you open a file with a matching file type, Tehanu automatically downloads the appropriate language server.
-Tehanu may prompt you to install an extension for known file types.
+1. Suggested extensions: When you open a file with a known file type, you may be prompted to install the associated extension.
+For the installation to work, you will need to have [rustup](https://rustup.rs) configured correctly.

 2. Storage Location:

    - macOS: `~/Library/Application Support/Tehanu/languages`
-   - Linux: `$XDG_DATA_HOME/zed/languages`, `$FLATPAK_XDG_DATA_HOME/zed/languages`, or `$HOME/.local/share/zed/languages`
+   - Linux: `$XDG_DATA_HOME/tehanu/languages`, `$FLATPAK_XDG_DATA_HOME/tehanu/languages`, or `$HOME/.local/share/tehanu/languages`

-3. Automatic Updates: Tehanu keeps your language servers up-to-date, ensuring you always have the latest features and improvements.

 ### Choosing Language Servers

-Some languages in Tehanu offer multiple language server options.
+Some languages offer multiple language server options.
 You might have multiple extensions installed that bundle language servers targeting the same language, potentially leading to overlapping capabilities.
-To ensure you get the functionality you prefer, Tehanu allows you to prioritize which language servers are used and in what order.
+Tehanu allows you to prioritize which language servers are used and in what order.

-You can specify your preference using the `language_servers` setting:
+Specify preferences using the `language_servers` setting:

 ```json [settings]
   "languages": {